Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 - offering courses that do not adhere to the commission-approved curriculum

-- certifying students that have not satisfied the required number of hours or passed the final examination
+- certifying students who have not satisfied the required number of hours or passed the final examination

 - failing to be available for student assistance

-In the event of a valid claim, the surety must cover the losses and damages incurred upon the obligee.
-The principal then has to repay the principal the same amount of money in a timely manner.
+In the event of a valid claim, the surety must cover the losses and damages incurred by the obligee.
+The principal then must repay the surety in a timely manner.

-How to become a real estate instructor or school in Hawaii
+How to become a licensed real estate instructor or school in Hawaii

-All prelicense real estate instructors and schools must obtain certificates of registration before commencing operations.
-The requirements outlined in the application include:
+All pre-license real estate instructors and schools must obtain certificates of registration before commencing operations.
+Applicants should:

-Remember, you need a surety bond in addition to a certificate of registration.
-Submit an online application and a surety specialist will contact you with a free quote for your bond!
+Submit an online application, and a surety specialist will contact you with a free quote for your bond!